Atreyagaurav/onchange/README.md

 The async flag will help you if you don't want to miss on other changes when the command is executing, each command will be executed in a thread with this flag.

+If you want more functionality there is a tool with more options than this one: [watchexec](https://github.com/watchexec/watchexec).

 # Demo

 ![Screenshot](images/screenshot.png)